A Note From Our Principals...

 Dear Waubesa Families,

-2020-2021 Classroom Placement Feedback: Throughout the spring and summer, our staff works through the process of determining class placement, with final decisions shared with families as a part of fall registration in August.
+Friendly reminder for 2020-2021 classroom placement feedback: Throughout the spring and summer, our staff works through the process of determining class placement, with final decisions shared with families as a part of fall registration in August.
 Many factors go into this complicated and time-consuming process as great care is taken to establish class rosters that support the unique needs of all learners.
 Please note that while we do NOT take family requests for placing their child(ren) with a specific teacher, friend(s), or peer(s), we are open to parents sharing details about teacher characteristics or classroom environments that we might consider when determining a student's best placement.
-If you are interested in sharing preferred teacher traits or classroom environment needs (without specific teacher names), please send an email or written note to the principal by Friday, March 6th.
-Please do not hesitate to reach out to Mr. Shefchik with any questions about this process at email@example.com
+If you are interested in sharing preferred teacher traits or classroom environment needs (without specific teacher names), please send an email or written note to the appropriate principal by Friday, March 6, 2020 to:

 Corey Shefchik - Principal